YunHsiao/Crysknife/README.md

 The global section applies the rule to all subdirectories inside `SourcePatch` folder, while custom sections with relative file/directory paths can be used to limit the effective scope of the rules.

+The switches section declares custom switch variables that can be referenced from any rule.

 ### Supported Rules